phatpham9/holdtodie.fun/README.md

 # scraper.fun
-Building, scraping & sharing HTML scraper are way funnier!
+Building, using & sharing HTML scraper are way funnier!